kensupernova/fullstack-design-a-game-api/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#Full Stack Nanodegree Project － Design A Game

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered